webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 It's not shouting, when they are capitalized, they have the special meaning described in {{!RFC2119}}.

+This document uses the terminology from {{RFC8030}}, primarily User Agent, Push Service, and Application Server.

 # Push Message Encryption Overview {#overview}